Name: Zhelavskaya Olga Pavlovna

 Case History

-Olga Zhelavskaya from Chelyabinsk faced persecution for her faith in March 2019, when her apartment was searched as part of the case against Vladimir Suvorov.
-Two years later, investigator Aleksandr Chepenko opened a criminal case against the believer based on the testimony of the infiltrated agent Ruzayeva.
-Zhelavskaya was accused of participating in the activities of an extremist organization.
-The unlawful actions, according to the investigation, consisted in the fact that the woman invited guests to her place, prayed and sang songs with her friends.
-While under investigation, in the fall of 2021, the believer suffered COVID-19 and a stroke.
+Olga Zhelavskaya from Chelyabinsk faced prosecution for her faith in March 2019, when her apartment was searched as part of the case against Vladimir Suvorov.
+Two years later, investigator Aleksandr Chepenko initiated a criminal case against the believer based on the testimony of the undercover agent Ruzayeva.
+Zhelavskaya was charged with participating in the activity of an extremist organization.
+According to the investigation her unlawful actions consisted of inviting guests to her place, praying and singing songs with her friends.
+In the fall of 2021, while under investigation, the believer suffered from COVID-19 and had a stroke.
 In August 2022, her case went to court.
-In April 2023, the believer was given a 2-year suspended sentence.
-An appeal in June 2023 upheld the verdict.
+In April 2023, she was given a 2-year suspended sentence.
+In June 2023 the court of appeal upheld the verdict.

 Back to top